wooogler/assets/06_Conferences.md

 # Funding Support for Conference Attendance

 - Echolab provides funding support for conference attendance if a team member is the first author presenting a full paper at major HCI conferences such as CHI, CSCW, and UIST.
 Financial support for poster presentations is offered for those presented at the CHI conference and the UIST conference.
+- Echolab is actively targeting the CHI, CSCW, and UIST conferences for submitting research papers, emphasizing its commitment to advancing knowledge in the field of Human-Computer Interaction.
+This strategic focus not only enhances the visibility of Echolab's research but also fosters collaboration and innovation within the HCI community.